alexandergerber/courses-tsa/chapter3.md

 xp: 100
 ```

-In contrast to the two methods before we now will eliminate the trend instead of estimating it.
+In contrast to the two before mentioned methods we now will eliminate the trend instead of estimating it.
 This can be done by computing the first differences $\Delta y _t = y _t - y _{t-1}$.
 If the data contains a linear time trend then the
-trend will be removed in the transformed series  $\Delta y _t$.
+trend in the transformed series  $\Delta y _t$ is eliminated.

 In R we can use the function `diff(y, lag = 1)` to compute $\Delta y _t$.